drentrega/aws-env/readme.md

 A secure way to handle environment variables in Docker with AWS Parameter Store.

-Original project you can follow at [developers-vitta/awsenv](https://github.com/developers-vitta/awsenv)
+This project is just a fork, the original project you can find at [developers-vitta/awsenv](https://github.com/developers-vitta/awsenv).

 ## Install